Disputing a Will in BC

 If a person successfully challenges, contests or disputes the will by proving or disproving any one of these, the will is set aside.
 It will not be admitted to probate and a previous will may come into effect or the will-maker’s assets may pass as if there was no will.

-The court’s approach to these issues begins with the presumptions set out in the 1995 Supreme Court of Canada decision Vout v.
+The court’s approach to the issue of disputing a will begins with the presumptions set out in the 1995 Supreme Court of Canada decision Vout v.
 Hay, “Upon proof that the will was duly executed with the requisite formalities, after having been read over to or by a testator who appeared to understand it, it will generally be presumed that the testator knew and approved of the contents and had the necessary testamentary capacity.”

 Taking into account the basic presumptions, estate litigation lawyers then look at whether there are any “suspicious circumstance” relating to:

 Judge Sopinka in Vout v.
-Hay confirmed that the standard of proof remains a balance of probabilities even when there are suspicious circumstances, albeit the evidence must be scrutinized in accordance with the gravity of the suspicion.
+Hay confirmed that in disputing a will, the standard of proof remains a balance of probabilities even when there are suspicious circumstances, albeit the evidence must be scrutinized in accordance with the gravity of the suspicion.